apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 * The _observed_ execution count is exactly how many times each field was resolved in the associated operation.
 * The _estimated total_ execution count is the _observed_ execution count, _multiplied by the number returned by this function_.
 You can think of this returned number as an "estimation multiplier".

-The number you return from the function should be approximately the reciprocal of the probability that the function returns a non-zero number.
-For example, if the function returns `0` with a probability of `0.1`, then it should return `10` the rest of the time.
-However, you can craft a more sophisticated function, such as one that uses a higher probability for rarer operations and a lower probability for more common operations.
+To determine the "estimation multiplier" that the function should return, take the reciprocal of the frequency with which the function returns a non-zero number for the associated operation.

+For example, if the function returns a non-zero number one out of every ten times for a particular operation, then the number it returns should be `10`.
+Your function can use different logic for different operations, such as to more frequently report rare operations than common operations.

-(Note that returning true here does *not* mean that the data derived from field-level instrumentation must be transmitted to Apollo Studio's servers in the form of a trace.
+Note that returning `true` here does *not* mean that the data derived from field-level instrumentation must be transmitted to Apollo Studio's servers in the form of a trace.
 The data can still be aggregated locally to statistics.
-Either way, this operation contributes to the "field executions" statistic in Studio, along with timing hints.)
+Either way, this operation contributes to the "field executions" statistic in Studio, along with timing hints.

 The default value is a function that always returns `true`.